 In an emergency, please contact

-The Foodbank is part of Newmarket Open Door, and redistributes donated foods and household products to disadvantaged people through our Foodbank shop and other charities, voluntary and social welfare organisations.
+The Foodbank is part of Newmarket Open Door and redistributes donated foods and household products to those needing support through our Foodbank shop, as well as via other charities and voluntary and social welfare organisations.

-The charity also operates the Shop ‘n’ Share scheme with donation boxes at Tesco’s in Fordham Road and the Co-op in Elizabeth Avenue.
+The charity also operates the Shop ‘n’ Share scheme with donation boxes at Tesco’s in Fordham Road and the Co-op in Elizabeth Avenue and Burwell.
 We also have collection points at the Town Council Offices in the High Street and at the Leisure Centre on Exning Road.
 We recieve regular and one-off donations from retailers, wholesalers and local churches, businesses and organisations, including Sainsbury, Waitrose and Tesco.